 Poor mobile management

 With the surge in hybrid work models, BYOD is increasingly difficult to avoid.
 Like it or not, many employees use their personal devices for work regardless of whether you officially approve it.
-Establish clear, responsible, and easily understandable BYOD policies and implement an effective MDM solution to protect your business.
-With great power comes great responsibility, and companies must ensure their employees use their power wisely.
+Establish clear, responsible, and easy-to-understand BYOD best practices and implement an effective MDM solution to protect your business.
+With great power comes great responsibility, and companies must ensure their employees wield their power wisely.